slingr-stack/mandrill-package/README.md

 ### Send email using SLINGR files

-When send and email, it is possible to send the ID of a file in the SLINGR app and the endpoint will automatically read and attach it into Mandrill email:
+When send and email, it is possible to send the ID of a file in the SLINGR app and the package will automatically read and attach it into Mandrill email:

 ```js